13769 Main St #200, Lemont, IL 60439

 • Try persuading you to drive during bad weather conditions, even if you don't feel safe.

-Most driver training schools will only educate you to pass the required tests and obtain their CDLs.
+The majority of driver training school will only educate you to pass the required tests and obtain their CDLs.

 After all, what can you expect from a three-to-four-week program?
 Of course, there are ways you can learn the things they don’t teach you.